tpope/vim-rails/README.markdown

   `:help rails-scripts`

 * Partial and concern extraction.
-In a view, `:Rextract {file}` replaces the desired range (ideally selected in visual line mode) with `render :partial => '{file}'`, which is automatically created with your content.
-The `@{file}` instance variable is replaced with the `{file}` local variable.
+In a view, `:Rextract {file}` replaces the desired range (typically selected in visual line mode) with `render '{file}'`, which is automatically created with your content.
 In a model or controller, a concern is created, with the appropriate `include` declaration left behind.
   `:help rails-:Rextract`

 * Integration with other plugins.  `:Rtree` spawns